 Zynga (ZNGA) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the maker of "FarmVille" and other online games had lost 3.49% in the past month.
-In that same time, the Consumer Discretionary sector lost 2.25%, while the S&P 500 gained 1.34%.
+Heading into today, shares of the maker of "FarmVille" and other online games had lost 3.53% over the past month, lagging the Consumer Discretionary sector's loss of 0.25% and the S&P 500's gain of 3.46% in that time.

-ZNGA will be looking to display strength as it nears its next earnings release, which is expected to be November 8, 2021.
+Wall Street will be looking for positivity from ZNGA as it approaches its next earnings report date.
+This is expected to be November 8, 2021.
 On that day, ZNGA is projected to report earnings of $0.06 per share, which would represent year-over-year growth of 300%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $664.28 million, up 5.78% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $664.28 million, up 5.78% from the year-ago period.

-Any recent changes to analyst estimates for ZNGA should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for ZNGA.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 ZNGA is currently a Zacks Rank #5 (Strong Sell).

-Valuation is also important, so investors should note that ZNGA has a Forward P/E ratio of 21.17 right now.
-This represents a discount compared to its industry's average Forward P/E of 23.07.
+In terms of valuation, ZNGA is currently trading at a Forward P/E ratio of 20.59.
+This represents a discount compared to its industry's average Forward P/E of 23.18.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.